pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 Finding the components intersecting the buffer
 --------------------------------------------------------------------------------
-Next ste is to find the components of waterways which lie in the buffer zone of the city.
+Next step is to find the components of waterways which lie in the buffer zone of the city.
 These are the waterways which will affect the city when it rains around them.
 This is done using ``ST_Intersects``.